Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the Ukrainian Foreign Minister did not specify what support Kiev was seeking from the alliance.

-The termination of the deal saw large quantities of Ukrainian grain shipped across the EU, causing domestic grain prices in importing countries to fall and sparking protests in some countries, including Poland.
-Warsaw extended its ban on imports of Kiev grain, deepening the rift between the two sides.
+The termination of the deal has seen large quantities of Ukrainian grain shipped across the EU, causing domestic grain prices to fall in importing countries and sparking protests in some countries such as Poland.
+Warsaw has extended its ban on Kiev grain imports, deepening the rift between the two sides.

-Poland is one of Ukraine's strongest supporters and has been one of Kiev's main arms suppliers since Russia launched its military campaign in Ukraine in February 2022.
+Poland is one of Ukraine's strongest supporters and has been one of Kiev's main arms suppliers since Russia launched its military operation in Ukraine in February 2022.

 Source